 An individual’s addiction can also spread to those outside the immediate family circle.
 Grandparents and other family members also suffer and deal with the effects of their loved one’s affliction.

 It is our firm belief that the addiction cannot change or be overcome without the family changing as well.
 We will educate your family about addiction, intervention, and recovery.

 We will help your family recognize how their own behaviors have contributed to the problem.
-We will work with you to uncover and eliminate toxic dynamics and learn to stand together as a solid unit.
+We will work with you to uncover and eliminate toxic dynamics and help your family learn to stand together as a solid unit.
 Bringing the family together as a unified front is our first order of business.

 How Can Intervention Improve the Lives of Everyone Involved?

-The truth is, intervention is just as much about family healing as it is about the addict’s healing.
-Unlike the addict, whose world generally revolves around themselves, the family is very aware to just how addiction has affected everyone.
+Addiction Intervention is just as much about family healing as it is about the addict’s healing.
+The addict, whose world generally revolves around themselves, don't realize that the family is hyper aware of the problem and feels the full impact.
 They must deal with these hardships day in and day out, which creates unimaginable amounts of stress and heartache.

 The intervention process is a two-day event in which day one is all about starting the family’s healing process.
 The addict’s family meets with the intervention specialist to discuss issues surrounding the family caused by addiction.
 The counselor can help the family understand if and how they have enabled the addict.

-They will learn to see through the addict’s deceit and break co-dependent cycles.
+They will learn to see through the addict’s deceit and break codependent cycles.
 The family will learn what to do and what not to do during the next day’s intervention and how to free themselves of the responsibility of managing the addiction.
-They will learn how to support their loved one when he or she returns home from treatment and, perhaps most importantly, they will learn how to release the feelings of guilt, shame, and judgment that have been steadily increasing.
+They will learn how to support their loved one when he or she returns home from treatment and, perhaps most importantly, they will start on the path to healing from the mental and emotional impact of addiction.

 Learn More Addiction Care Recovery ResourcesVIEW ALL